Government and political system

 Salman bin Abdulaziz al-Saud is the King and Prime Minister of Saudi Arabia.
 He came to power in January 2015.

-The king ultimately signs off or rejects legislation, but his decisions are often based on agreements within the royal family and important community members; including religious scholars, tribal sheikhs, and major business owners.
+The king ultimately signs off or rejects legislation, but his decisions are often based on agreements between the royal family and important community members.
+These include religious scholars, tribal sheikhs, and major business owners.

 Saudi Arabia has no political parties, however there are some rebel political movements.
 The establishment considers dissenting parties illegal.